Abhay and Rani Bang: Non-communicable diseases

 In a study published in Economic and Political Weekly, Bang and SEARCH team members showed that the rural and tribal district of Gadchiroli was spending approximately ₹73.4 crore annually on consuming tobacco and related products.
 More than 50% of the population was consuming tobacco.
 SEARCH has been conducting programs to spread awareness regarding the ill effects of tobacco use and providing de-addiction services.
 The Maharashtra state government has formed a 12-member task force under chief minister Devendra Fadnavis for creating awareness about ill effects of using tobacco products and Abhay Bang is an advisor in the force.
-It will concentrate on Gadchiroli district for the first three years.
+It will concentrate on Gadchiroli district for the first three years (2015–2018).
 A committee has also been constituted under the Gadchiroli District Collector for implementing the plans devised by the task force.
 A representative of Bang's organization SEARCH will be a member of the committee.
-According to Bang, spread of information and awareness for prevention, initiation of village committees and urban ward committees, implementation of laws and regulations, treatment for deaddiction, counselling via NGOs and stimulation of an alcohol and tobacco free environment in government offices, schools, colleges, markets etc. will be the methods used by the task force.
+According to Bang, spread of information and awareness for prevention, initiation of village committees and urban ward committees, implementation of laws and regulations, treatment for de-addiction, counseling via NGOs and stimulation of an alcohol and tobacco free environment in government offices, schools, colleges, markets etc., will be the methods used by the task force.